Ohio Senate considers bills aimed at school safety - Galion Inquirer

-A pair of state Senate committees is considering proposals – including a program that could cost hundreds of millions of dollars – aimed at stemming gun violence in Ohio.
+COLUMBUS — A pair of state Senate committees is considering proposals — including a program that could cost millions of dollars — aimed at stemming gun violence in Ohio.

 Senate Bill 147 would create the Ohio School Marshal Program within the Department of Public Safety.
 The new agency would provide school and campus safety and security to public and private schools across the Buckeye State.